Indian Hume Pipe Company Ltd.

 CORPORATE SOCIAL RESPONSIBILITY:

-The Corporate Social Responsibility (CSR) Policy of the Company and the CSRprograms/activities undertaken during the financial year 2016-17 are set out in"Annexure A" and forms part of the Directors' Report.
+The Corporate Social Responsibility (CSR) Policy of the Company and the CSRprograms/activities undertaken during the financial year 2018-19 are set out in"Annexure A" and forms part of the Board's Report.
 For other details of the CSRCommittee please refer to Corporate Governance Report which forms part of this report.The policy is available on the website of the Company

 In addition to the above CSR expenditure the Company has given following donations:

-Rs 10 Lakhs to Swachh Bharat Kosh set-up by the Central Government for the promotion ofsanitation and र 6.80 Lakhs to Rotary Foundation Charitable Organisation.
+र 10 Lakhs to Swachh Bharat Kosh set-up by the Central Government for the promotion ofsanitation and र 6.80 Lakhs to Rotary Foundation Charitable Organisation.

 The Company has constituted a Risk Management Committee.
 The details of Committee andits terms of reference are set out in the Corporate Governance Report forming part of theBoard's Report.
 The Company has a Risk Management Policy to identify evaluate monitorand mitigate risks.
 The risk framework defines the risk management approach across theenterprise at various levels including documentation and reporting.

 INTERNAL CONTROL SYSTEMS AND ITS ADEOUACY:

 The Company has an Internal Audit Department headed by Chief Internal Auditor.
 TheInternal Audit Department monitors and evaluates the efficacy and adequacy of internalcontrol system in the Company its compliance with operating systems accountingprocedures and policies at all locations of the Company.
 Based on the report of internalaudit function the Management undertake corrective action in their respective areas andthereby strengthen the controls.

 The Company has Vigil Mechanism administered by the Audit Committee.
-The VigilMechanism Policy is posted on the Company's website.
+The VigilMechanism policy is posted on the Company's website.